SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

   ./start_vmr.sh -p ${PASSWORD} -i ${SOLACE_IMAGE_URL} -v values-examples/small-persist-ha-provisionPvc.yaml
 ```

 Note: the `start_vmr.sh` script can only be used to create an initial deployment.
-To modify a deployment refer to the section [Upgrading/modifying the VMR cluster](#upgrading-the-vmr-cluster).
+To modify a deployment, refer to the section [Upgrading/modifying the VMR cluster](#upgradingmodifying-the-vmr-cluster).

 #### Other VMR deployment configurations

 When building the chart, the `values.yaml` located in the created `solace-kubernetes-quickstart/solace` directory is used by Helm for values.
-The `start_vmr.sh` script replaces this file with a <value-file> specified in the argument `-v <value-file>`.
+The `start_vmr.sh` script replaces this file with what is specified in the argument `-v <value-file>`.

 The `solace-kubernetes-quickstart/solace/values-examples` directory provides examples for `values.yaml` for several deployment configurations: